coordinature/coordinature.github.io/development/applications/familysigns/content/overviewEN.md

 _To get to know you better, we would like to ask you a few questions.
 Please complete the questions as honsetly as possible.
 Parents are allowed to help. (note to parents: Try not to bias your children's answers.)_

 - What do you like to do with the family?
-_When it's the weekend, what would you like to do together?_
+_Describe the activities_

 - If you lived in a world where no one could talk, in what ways would you choose to express your feelings?
+_describe what you would do_

+- If you had to choose a different way of talking, which options would you pick?
-_You may choose multiple answers._
+_You may select multiple answers._
 	- dancing
-    - draw
+    - drawing
-    - make noise.
+    - making sounds
     - facial expression: With my face, for example by looking angry.
-    - make hand gestures.
+    - hand gestures.
     - Something else, namely...

 - Which apps do you use most on your phone?
-_Write down the three most used apps here._
+_Write down the three most used apps._
 	- app 1
     - app 2
     - app 3